oneapi-src/oneAPI-samples/Frameworks/TensorFlow/Intel-Model-Zoo-Samples/README.md

 ## Activate conda environment With Root Access

 Please follow the Getting Started Guide steps (above) to set up your oneAPI environment with the setvars.sh script.
-Then navigate in linux shell to your oneapi installation path, typically `/opt/intel/inteloneapi`.
+Then navigate in linux shell to your oneapi installation path, typically `/opt/intel/oneapi`.
 Activate the conda environment with the following command:

 #### Linux
 ```
-source activate tensorflow
+conda activate tensorflow
 ```

 ## Activate conda environment Without Root Access (Optional)

-By default, the Intel AI Analytics toolkit is installed in the inteloneapi folder, which requires root privileges to manage it.
+By default, the Intel AI Analytics toolkit is installed in the `/opt/intel/oneapi` folder, which requires root privileges to manage it.
 If you would like to bypass using root access to manage your conda environment, then you can clone your desired conda environment using the following command:

 #### Linux
 ```